SOUTHERNBREEZE

 The

-Copperhead undoubtedly is The golf course that most
+Copperhead undoubtedly is The golf course that

 lovers of golf are familiar with.
-After all, they've seen America's greatest
+After all, they've seen America's

-golf stars taking on its pine tree-lined fairways and rolling terrain during
+golf stars taking on its pine tree-lined fairways and rolling terrain

 the Chrysler Championship each fall.
-So you, like many other visitors to
+So you, like many other visitors

 Innisbrook, will want to make the Copperhead one of your must-places to